marcteys/Uduino/Readme.md

 ### Multi arduino boards

-Uduino also works when multiple boards are connected to the same computer.
-For that, be sure to write a different board name for each Arduino board.
+Uduino works with multiple boards connected to the computer.
+Be sure to set a different board name for each Arduino board.

 #### MultipleArduino.cs (Unity)